 Fat & Juicy

-Pickled Green Beans and Assorted Vegetables (okra, carrots, cauliflower, etc)
+Pickled Green Beans (we like this recipe for Dilly Beans) and Assorted Vegetables (okra, carrots, cauliflower, etc)

 Olives, a variety of stuffed and pitted